mdiep/composition-talk/The Composition and Decomposition of Software.md

 ^
 1. A Dependency-Injection approach
   * Rather than call `CNContactStore` directly, we pass it in
-  * Abstracting it takes it a step further
+  * Abstracting it as `StoreType` takes it a step further
   * We could also abstract away `CNSaveRequest` and `CNMutableContact`
   * Abstractions minimize the interface, which lowers coupling
   * But we're still tied to the style of API (unless we write an adapter)
 2. `importFromJSON` is still tightly coupled
-  * ContactStoreType
+  * StoreType
   * Contacts Framework
     - CNSaveRequest
     - CNMutableContact